kubeslice-ent/egs-installation/README.md

 3. **Kubernetes Access:**
    - Confirm that you have administrative access to the necessary Kubernetes clusters and the appropriate `kubeconfig` files are available.

+Here's how the installation steps should be updated after the third point to include the modification of the `kubeslice-worker-egs-values` with the `kube cluster endpoint` or `apiserver endpoint` accessible from the `kubeslice-controller` cluster:

+---

 ### Installation Steps

 1. **Clone the Repository:**